Axway/api-builder-docs/content/en/docs/developer_guide/credentials/configuring_credentials/oauth_2.0_credentials.md

 There may be scenarios where the default `localhost` Redirect URI is not sufficient for access requirements; for example, if the developer is working on a machine that is remote to the {{% variables/apibuilder_prod_name %}} service.
 The default Redirect URL is generated from the configuration values of `baseurl`, `port`, and `authorization.callback`.
 Alternatively, the redirect_uri can be set explicitly on each credential in the configuration.

 However, be aware that most services require the use of HTTPs when the Redirect URI is something other than `localhost`.
-For more information on enabling HTTPs in {{% variables/apibuilder_prod_name %}}, see [Enable a secure HTTPS listener](/docs/how_to/enable_a_secure_https_listener/).
+For more information on enabling HTTPs in {{% variables/apibuilder_prod_name %}}, see [Enabling TLS/SSL](/docs/security_guide#enabling-tls-ssl).

 ### Example